 St Anne's School was established in 1968 and is located at Ballymany Cross, The Curragh, Co Kildare R56 VH67.
-There are approximately 19 teaching staff which includes 15 teachers and four part time teachers through the Education and Training Board.
+There are approximately 19 teaching staff which includes 14 teachers and two part time teachers through the Education and Training Board.
 Additional positions include 36 special need assistants and 2 Nurses (one full time and two who job share), maintenance, secretarial, and contracted cleaning staff.

-Apart from the main building, there are two prefabs, one located in the lower yard at Senior School and one adjacent to the main building.
+Apart from the main building, there is one prefab, in front of the main building.
 An extension to the main building was completed in January 2012